-Let us start this Balboa Capital blog post by telling you what you already know: You are a small business owner who is constantly juggling a bunch of tasks, and handling your company’s content writing needs is probably not on your list.
+Let us begin this Balboa Capital blog post by telling you what you already know: You are a small business owner who is constantly juggling a bunch of tasks, and handling your company’s content writing needs is probably not on your list.
 That said, having a blog on your website can increase your search engine traffic, get your business noticed on the web, and help you build authority in your industry.
 A business blog can even help generate sales leads and new business opportunities.
 Knowing this, how can you afford not to start blogging?
-Getting a blog up and running doesn’t require that much work.
+Getting a blog up and running does not require that much work.
 You can put on your creative hat and do it yourself (time permitting, of course), or you can hire a freelance content writer to get it done.
-Read this quick-start guide to starting a business blog that was written by our on-staff digital content manager.
-It explains how you can turn your ideas and knowledge into blog posts for your company’s website.
+This guide explains how to start business blog; it was written by our on-staff digital content manager.
+Read on to learn how to turn your ideas and knowledge into blog posts for your company’s website.

 Decide on a blog setup.